PerezHz/TaylorIntegration.jl/docs/src/taylorize.md

 e1/e4
 ```
-Note that there is a marginal cost of using `solve` in comparison
+Note that there is an additional marginal cost to using `solve` in comparison
 with `taylorinteg`.

 The speed-up obtained comes from the design of the new (specialized) method of